MystenLabs/sui/crates/sui-framework/docs/royalty.md

 # Module `0x2::royalty`

-This module implements a set of basic primitives for Kiosk's Transfer Policies to improve discoverability and serve as a base for building on top.
+This module implements a set of basic primitives for NftSave's Transfer Policies to improve discoverability and serve as a base for building on top.